Hearing loss: Complications

 Hearing loss is associated with Alzheimer's disease and dementia.
-The risk increases with the hearing loss degree.
-There are several hypotheses including cognitive resources being redistributed to hearing and social isolation from hearing loss having a negative effect.
+The risk increases with the degree of hearing loss.
+A systematic review and meta analysis assessed the link between hearing loss and dementia subtypes.
+Hearing loss was linked to an increased risk of mild to severe cognitive problems, including mild cognitive impairment and Alzheimer's disease.
+Hearing loss was not linked to an increased risk of vascular dementia.
+There are several hypotheses, including cognitive resources being redistributed to hearing and social isolation from hearing loss, having a negative effect.
 According to preliminary data, hearing aid usage can slow down the decline in cognitive functions.

-Hearing loss is responsible for causing thalamocortical dysrthymia in the brain which is a cause for several neurological disorders including tinnitus and visual snow syndrome.
+Hearing loss is responsible for causing thalamocortical dysrhythmia in the brain, which is a cause for several neurological disorders, including tinnitus and visual snow syndrome.

 Cognitive decline

-Hearing loss is an increasing concern especially in aging populations.
+Hearing loss is an increasing concern, especially in aging populations.
 The prevalence of hearing loss increases about two-fold for each decade increase in age after age 40.
 While the secular trend might decrease individual level risk of developing hearing loss, the prevalence of hearing loss is expected to rise due to the aging population in the US.
-Another concern about aging process is cognitive decline, which may progress to mild cognitive impairment and eventually dementia.
+Another concern about the aging process is cognitive decline, which may progress to mild cognitive impairment and eventually dementia.
 The association between hearing loss and cognitive decline has been studied in various research settings.
-Despite the variability in study design and protocols, the majority of these studies have found consistent association between age-related hearing loss and cognitive decline, cognitive impairment, and dementia.
-The association between age-related hearing loss and Alzheimer's disease was found to be nonsignificant, and this finding supports the hypothesis that hearing loss is associated with dementia independent of Alzheimer pathology.
-There are several hypothesis about the underlying causal mechanism for age-related hearing loss and cognitive decline.
+Despite the variability in study design and protocols, the majority of these studies have found a consistent association between age-related hearing loss and cognitive decline, cognitive impairment, and dementia.
+The association between age-related hearing loss and Alzheimer's disease was found to be nonsignificant.
+This finding supports the hypothesis that hearing loss is associated with dementia independent of Alzheimer's pathology.
+There are several hypotheses about the underlying causal mechanism for age-related hearing loss and cognitive decline.
 One hypothesis is that this association can be explained by common etiology or shared neurobiological pathology with decline in other physiological system.
 Another possible cognitive mechanism emphasize on individual's cognitive load.
-As people developing hearing loss in the process of aging, the cognitive load demanded by auditory perception increases, which may lead to change in brain structure and eventually to dementia.
+As people develop hearing loss with aging, the cognitive load demanded by auditory perception increases, which may lead to changes in brain structure and eventually to dementia.
 One other hypothesis suggests that the association between hearing loss and cognitive decline is mediated through various psychosocial factors, such as decrease in social contact and increase in social isolation.
-Findings on the association between hearing loss and dementia have significant public health implication, since about 9% of dementia cases are associated with hearing loss.
+Findings on the association between hearing loss and dementia have significant public health implications, since about 9% of dementia cases are associated with hearing loss.